EugeneJoe/alx-higher_level_programming/0x01-python_if_else_loops_functions/README.md

 Prints numbers from 0 to 99 in ascending order.
 All numbers are printed using 2 digits and '0' is used for padding where necessary.
 Each number is followed by a comma and a space.
 The last number is followed by a new line.

+## 6-print_comb3.py

+Prints all possible different combinations of 2 digits.

+## 7-islower.py

+Checks for lowercase character.

+## 8-uppercase.py

+Prints a string in uppercase followed by a new line.
+Converts all lowercase letters to uppercase letters.

+## 9-print_last_digit.py

+Prints the last digit of a number.

+## 10-add.py

+Adds two integers and returns the result.

+## 11-pow.py

+Computes a to the power of b and returns the value.

+## 12-fizzbuzz.py

+Prints numbers from 1 to 100 separated by a space.
+If a number is a multiple of 3, print "Fizz" instead.
+If a number is a multiple of 5, print "Buzz" instead.
+If a number is a multiple of both 3 and 5, print "FizzBuzz" instead.

+## 13-insert_number.c

+Inserts a number into a sorted singly linked list.